Regulations for Determination of Residency for Tuition Purposes

 Emancipated Minor: An individual who by virtue of marriage, financial status or for other reasons has become independent of his or her parent(s) or guardian(s).

-Established Home: The place of abode in Nebraska an individual continuously maintains a primary place of residence and where he/she is habitually present.
+Established Home: The place of abode in Nebraska that an individual continuously maintains a primary place of residence and where he/she is habitually present.